COVID-19 Information & Updates

 Vaccine & Booster Shot Information

 - COVID-19 vaccines are working well to prevent severe illness, hospitalization, and death.
-However, studies show that vaccination may become less effective over time, especially in preventing infection or milder illness.
+However, studies show that vaccination may become less effective over time, especially in preventing infection or milder illnesses.
 Booster doses provide necessary protection against waning immunity.

 - Studies show that after getting vaccinated against COVID-19, protection against the virus and the ability to prevent infection with variants may decrease over time.
 Booster doses provide necessary protection against waning immunity.